arjenhill/bbo-docs/docs/README.md

 `bbo.unionBy(a, b, fn)`

-Returns every element that exists in any of the two arrays once
+Returns every element that exists in any of the two arrays once, after applying the provided function to each array element of both.

 **example:**